Mati365/ts-c-compiler/README.md

 Multipass portable C lang compiler toolkit with IR code generator including backend, frontend, and optimizer phases.
 Designed to simple prototyping 16bit toy operating systems and games.

+**🚧 Warn!
+The project is unstable so please do not use it on production!**

 ## What does it offer? ⭐

 1. Reasonable assembly code quality in NASM syntax